ben-harvey/ecs-scaledown/README.md

 ## Usage

-This Action can be used to provision and de-provision self-hosted GitHub runners from the [github-actions-runner-aws](https://github.com/CMSgov/github-actions-runner-aws) repository.
-When provisioning, set the `desired-count` argument for the Action to the number of runners your self-hosted workflow requires.
+This action can be used to provision and de-provision self-hosted GitHub runners from the [github-actions-runner-aws](https://github.com/CMSgov/github-actions-runner-aws) repository.
+When provisioning, set the `desired-count` argument for the action to the number of runners your self-hosted workflow requires.
 You also must populate the `needs` field for any jobs on self-hosted runners and the de-provisioning job, following the example below:

 ```yaml
 scale-up-ecs: